 If you have been trained but have not used the instrumentation in over six months your account(s) may have been deactivated.
 If so, please see a staff member to have your account(s) reactivated.

 Reservations should be made for all instrument time except for “walk on” time periods.
-See the reservations webpage for instructions: web.mit.edu/speclab/www/reservations.html
+See the reservations page for instructions.

 If you are 5 minutes late for your reservation, you automatically lose that reservation; remaining time is then treated as “walk on” with first come first serve.
 Some special cases can be treated individually by DCIF staff based on user’s request.